Revise and Edit Your Writing

 You do.
 We all do.
 But where do you start?
 What are you looking for?
 How do you decide what to rewrite, what to cut, what to add?

-In this one-day workshop, editor and writer Kitty Sheehan will walk you through the revision process, a step at a time.
+In this seven-week class, editor and writer Kitty Sheehan will walk you through the revision process, a step at a time.

 Revision and editing are the final polishing steps before you submit a manuscript.